6/2

 version from Xenophon.

-Please add your comments to
+Please add your comments to either the

-the Justin Martyr post on the
+Martyr post on the class blog.

 Socrates